jrolfe777/personal-finance-starter/docs/workshop.md

 **Action:** First, enter the following prompt into the chat:

-> Based on the PRD, and using the vitest framework, create a new test file at `src/ai/flows/tests/debt-calculator.test.ts` with a suite of failing unit tests for the "Debt Payoff Calculator" AI flow.
+> Based on the PRD, and using the vitest framework, create a new test file at `src/ai/flows/tests/debt-calculator.test.ts` with a suite of failing unit tests for the "Debt Payoff Calculator" flow.
 These tests should cover the core logic defined in the acceptance criteria.
 The tests will obviously fail since the implementation doesn't exist yet.

 **(Wait for the AI to generate the new test file, and be sure to save it.)**